Container Closure Integrity Testing (CCIT) meeting the regulator requirements of EU GMP Annex 1 and following the guidelines of USP <1207>

-CCI testing plays an important role in maintaining the sterility and stability of sterile injectable products.
-Recent regulatory guidance and requirements are influencing changes in industry best practices for CCI testing.
-Emphasis is being put on implementing validated deterministic CCI testing methods and generating science-based CCI data.
+Container Closure Integrity Testing (CCIT) is critical to ensure the sterility and stability of sterile injectable products.
+Recent regulatory guidelines (USP 1207) and requirements (EU GMP Annex 1) have led to changes in industry best practices for CCIT, with a focus on validated deterministic methods and the generation of science-based data.

 Solutions for CCI testing activities

 Container Closure Integrity Testing (CCIT) Method Development and Validation

 To ensure effective container closure integrity testing (CCIT), it's crucial to use an appropriate method that fits the specific product container closure system configuration, product life cycle stage, and testing throughput requirements.At LIGHTHOUSE, we offer comprehensive analytical CCIT method development that's tailored to your specific product container configuration.
 Our approach involves optimizing the testing method to detect critical leaks, backed by scientific studies that determine the limits of detection.
 Additionally, we provide transfer and validation of the method through the provision of method validation protocols and on-site support to ensure protocol execution.

 Headspace gas ingress Container Closure Integrity Testing (CCIT) as a replacement for blue dye ingress or microbial ingress testing.

 Imagine replacing the blue dye in a dye ingress test with a tracer gas.
 Instead of relying on visual inspection to detect blue dye traces and potentially damaging products, use a Headspace Gas Analyzer to measure tracer gas ingress in a deterministic and non-destructive manner.With Headspace Gas Ingress CCIT testing, you can generate robust analytical CCI data at all stages of the product life cycle.
 This non-destructive testing method also allows for the development and validation of CCI test methods with analytical data.